 - Negligent supervision.
 The owner of a private residence can be liable for a drowning for failing to supervise guests, especially if they represented that they would be watching a child.
-A private commercial landowner that has a pool open to the public as part of their business has a greater degree of duty to protect swimmers, and may face liability if no lifeguard is provided, or if warning signs are lacking, despite some dangers being open and obvious.
-If a lifeguard is negligent in his or her supervision, the employer and/or property owner can be held liable for drownings.
+A private commercial landowner that has a pool open to the public as part of their business has a greater degree of duty to protect swimmers and may face liability if no lifeguard is provided, or if warning signs are lacking, despite some dangers being open and obvious.
+If a lifeguard is negligent in his or her supervision, the employer and/or owner of the property can be held liable for drownings.

 - Lack of maintenance.
 Property owners can be liable if they failed to maintain the pool or safety equipment in a reasonably safe condition.
-For example a swimming pool that is only partially filled may give rise to liability if someone strikes their head on the bottom and is injured or drowns.
-If water becomes murky and the bottom slippery from debris, a property owner could be liable for a drowning if someone under the water could not be seen, or if a victim could not get out of a pool due to slippery sides and bottom.
+For example, a pool that is only partially filled may give rise to liability if someone strikes their head on the bottom and is injured or drowns.
+If the water becomes murky and the bottom slippery from debris, a property owner could be liable for a drowning if someone under the water could not be seen, or if a victim could not get out of a pool due to slippery sides and bottom.

 Under the negligence basis for a drowning claim, a person is liable if they were negligent in causing the accident.
 Negligence is the failure to do what a normal person would do under the circumstances.
-As we have seen under premises liability, a property owner’s negligence in failing to make the property safe establishes his or her liability.
+A property owner’s negligence in failing to make the property safe establishes his or her liability.
 Other parties may also be liable if their negligence leads to a drowning.
 For example, if pool equipment was improperly installed, resulting in a drowning, there might be a cause of action in negligence against the installers.
-An employer might be liable if a lifeguard is hired that was unqualified, or if the lifeguard’s negligent supervision leads to a drowning.
+An employer might be liable if unqualified or improperly trained lifeguards were hired, or if the lifeguard’s supervision leads to a drowning.